crsuzh/reprozuerich/content/_index.md

 <!-- REGISTRATION FORM -->
 {{% home-poll class="primary" %}}
-## Registration
+## Schedule

-We have not yet fixed the time slots for the workshops in the afternoon.
-Please fill out the registration form to let us know when you would like to participate.
+The schedule for the workshops in the afternoon has now been fixed.
+Click the button to get an overview.

 {{% /home-poll %}}

 <!--